JunexQU/junexqu.github.io/publications.md

 ---

 ## Working Manuscript
 - **Junxi Qu & Tianren Yang**.
-A Universal Framework in Predicting Urban Commuting A Perspective from Five Models.
-Drafted.
+What Makes a Commuting Model Work?
+Insights from Normalization, Predictive Features, and Out-of-Sample Testing. **Prepared to submit**.
 - **Junxi Qu & Tianren Yang**.
 Human-Earth System Dynamics A Review of Integrated Assessment Models and Challenges.
 Drafted.
 - **Junxi Qu & Tianren Yang**.
 Working population by workplace and residence geography in China.
 Drafted.